 ARE YOU ELIGIBLE FOR RETROACTIVE SSD BENEFITS?

-Retroactive SSD benefits may be available to you.
+Retroactive SSDI benefits may be available to you.
 However, it depends on what kind of benefits you are seeking.
 There are two kinds of Social Security benefits that one can apply for.
 The first benefit is Social Security Disability or Title II.
 The second benefit is Supplemental Security Income or Title XVI.
 Eligibility for retroactive benefits depends upon the date you apply for benefits.
-These benefits are also known as past due benefits.
+These benefits are past due benefits.
 Your past due benefit depends on whether your medical condition met SSA’s rules and you were not working prior to your application date.

 All benefits stem from the day you apply.
 Therefore, every day you wait to apply is a day you are losing money.
-We highly recommend you go online at the Social Security website.
+We highly recommend you go online on the Social Security website.
 And, start your application online.
 Do it today.
 Even if you think you are not ready to apply, you should still do it.
 You can get a re-entry number.
 This number allows you to go back and fill in answers at a later point in time.

 Even if you don’t know all of the answers to the questions, you can fix it later.
 The goal is to get your application started.
 If you do, then the SSA will count the day you start the application as your filing date.
 This is known as a protective filing date.
 You have six months from that date to complete your application.
 Don’t delay.
 Get going today.
 If you need help, contact us.
 That is why we are here.